Financial Aid, Scholarships, and Awards

 Award for Academic Excellence in Chemical Engineering

-The Award for Academic Excellence in Chemical Engineering is given to the top academic achievers in the undergraduate chemical engineering program.
-To be eligible for the award, students must meet the following criteria
+The Award for Academic Excellence in Chemical Engineering is given to the top academic achievers in the undergraduate chemical engineering program.the scholarship committee selects award winners from the finalists that meet the following criteria

 - Demonstrate a desire to learn and fully understand chemical engineering concepts and maintain a GPA in ChE course work above 3.